 Instructions

-Spread the batter evenly into the prepared pan and arrange the apple slices in concentric circles on top.
-Combine the sugar and cinnamon in a small bowl and sprinkle over the cake making sure to cover the entire surface.
+- Spread the batter evenly into the prepared pan and arrange the apple slices in concentric circles on top.
+Combine the sugar and cinnamon in a small bowl and sprinkle over the cake making sure to cover the entire surface.2 medium-large gala apples, 2-3 tablespoon granulated sugar, ½ teaspoon ground cinnamon

-Bake the cake in the preheated oven for approx 45-50 minutes or until a toothpick inserted into the centre comes out clean.
-Let the cake stand for 10 minutes before unmolding.
+- Bake the cake in the preheated oven for 45-50 minutes or until a toothpick inserted into the centre comes out clean.
+Let the cake stand for 10 minutes before removing from the pan.
 Use a knife and gently run around the edge of the cake to help it release.
 Cool completely before serving.

 Made this cake today and it was wonderful!